jterhorst/BrainOnCocoa/tutorials/adventure game/chapter 1/transcript.markdown

 	[self.playerView updateView];
 }
 ````

+You'll notice this code "normalizes" the x and y positions to center drawing.
+I did this so the player appears in the middle of the view.
+But you might notice that the y-position is upside-down for the rooms.
+If you've ever worked with iOS drawing, you know that the zero-zero position is in the top-left.
+That makes sense.
+But the Mac's Quartz drawing, based on Postscript, has a bottom-to-top y-coordinate.
+Just something to watch out for as you work with custom drawing.

 And that should do it.
 You can now run the app, and move your player around.